Benefits Administration Manual - Workers' Compensation

 Medical treatment is provided to the employee to cure or relieve the effects of the injury.
 This includes medical, surgical, chiropractic, acupuncture, and hospital treatment, including nursing, medicines, medical and surgical supplies, crutches and apparatus, including orthotic and prosthetic devices and services (Labor Code, Section 4600).
 Medical treatment is subject to Utilization Review (UR).

 Temporary disability benefits are payments for lost wages paid to the injured employee while they are recovering from an injury or illness and are unable to return to work.
 Payments must begin within 14 days of the employer's knowledge that a work-related injury or illness occurred, unless the employer contests the claim for workers' compensation benefits (Labor Code, Section 4656).

-No payments are due for the first 3 days unless the disability continues for more than 14 days, the employee is hospitalized, (LC, Section4652) or is the victim of a criminal assault (Labor Code, Section 4650.5).
+No payments are due for the first 3 days unless the disability continues for more than 14 calendar days, the employee is hospitalized, (LC, Section4652) or is the victim of a criminal assault (Labor Code, Section 4650.5).